debruine/data-sim-workshops/README.md

 ### Data Simulation with {faux}

-When: Tuesday, December 6 13:00 - 14:00 (CET)
+When: Wednesday, January 18 12:00 - 13:00 (GMT)
-Where: Netherlands Institute for the Study of Crime and Law Enforcement
+Where: Methods & MetaScience, University of Glasgow

 This session will cover the basics of simulation using {faux}.
 We will simulate data with factorial designs by specifying the within and